ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 is specifically of concern where an adversary is able to intercept the initial cookie exchange and interject forged messages with a valid cookie to continue with the handshake.
-A similar issue exists with the authorization information endpoint where the resource server needs to keep valid access tokens until their expiry.
+A similar issue exists with the unprotected authorization information endpoint where the resource server needs to keep valid access tokens until their expiry.
 Adversaries can fill up the constrained resource server's internal storage for a very long time with interjected or otherwise retrieved valid access tokens.
+The protection of access tokens that are stored in the authorization information endpoint depends on the keying material that is used between the authorization server and the resource server: The resource server must ensure that it processes only access tokens that are encrypted and integrity-protected by an authorization server that is authorized to provide access tokens for the resource server.

 The use of multiple access tokens for a single client increases the strain on the resource server as it must consider every access token